nets4geeks/SPCatalogMaker/README.md

 ## Schema

-Schema includes an ontology-driven model of security pattern, including context and security characteristics (components and functions of computer systems, security concerns and threats).
+Schema contains an ontology-driven model of security pattern, including context and security characteristics (components and functions of computer systems, security concerns and threats).

 * [OWL File](schemas/SecurityPatternCatalogNaiveSchema.owl)